-- define instructional technogies
+- Define instructional technogies

-- become aware of platform and tools for video tutorial preperation
+- Become aware of platform and tools for video tutorial preperation

-- use video preperation tools and platforms to develop instructional material
+- Use video preperation tools and platforms to develop instructional material

-- select an appropriate tool
+- Select an appropriate tool

-- develop video tutorials
+- Develop video tutorials

-Development Process: As soon as the need for training on instructional technologies is recognized, a research is conducted for selection of the tools to teach.
+As soon as the need for training on instructional technologies is recognized, a research is conducted for selection of the tools to teach.
 A study was carried on the tools/systems/platforms available.
 Speciall attention was paid for focusing on free software and applications.
 Most appropriate ones were selected.
 Training material is developed and tested.
 Several trainings were conducted with different target groups.
 After each implementation, training material is further developed.

-Implementation of the Service: Several training workshops were organized for the implementation of this training service.
+Several training workshops were organized for the implementation of this training service.
 As a result of these trainings total 160 individuals (LIS students, librarians, professors) were trained.